"

 3. Review the Chicago Area Project (CAP) website.
 Identify various initiatives that CAP supports, e.g., community and youth services, prevention and wellness, and workforce development.

 a.
-Environmental criminology is an emerging perspective building on routine activities theory, situational crime prevention, and ecological approaches and emphasizing the importance of location and architectural features in the prevalence of victimization.
+Environmental criminology is an emerging perspective that builds on routine activities theory, situational crime prevention, and ecological approaches.
+It emphasizes the importance of location and architectural features in the occurrence of victimization.

 b.
-Lawrence Sherman’s “hot spots” of crime research found that a small percentage of places in Minneapolis produced half of all calls to the police.
+Lawrence Sherman’s “hot spots” of crime research discovered that a small percentage of locations in Minneapolis generated half of all police calls.

 4. Review a category of your choice from The Power of Place The indelible mark of neighborhoods (Vital City Journal, Issue 3).
 Issue 3 contains several categories from which you will find compelling articles; that is, Setting the Stage, Looking Back, Conversations, etc.